rmetzler/bliki/wiki/devops/puppet-2.7-to-3.1.md

 even when running standalone (via `puppet apply`).

-Finally, something about the switchover from Canonical's Puppet .debs to Puppetlabs' .debs caused aptitude to consider all three packages "broken" after a manual upgrade ('aptitude upgrade puppet puppetmaster').
+Finally, something about the switchover from Canonical's Puppet .debs to Puppetlabs' .debs caused aptitude to consider all three packages “broken” after a manual upgrade ('aptitude upgrade puppet puppetmaster').
 Upgrading the packages a second time corrected it; this is the path I eventually took with my production puppetmaster and nodes.